phouse512/games/games/_posts/2016-11-23-m2k-smash-summit.markdown

 analysis also does not include the inverse, when Mew2King goes up by a stock against his opponent.

+In this tournament, there were 11 total situations where M2K went down by 1 stock and his opponent had less than 50%.
+These 11 moments happened across 7 total sets, so in 2 sets, M2K went down 4-3, tied it, then went down 3-2, and tied it one more time at 2-2 before going down 2-1.
+Of these 7 matches, his win percentage is 28.57%, which is not too surprising.
+For those two times that he was able to pull off the win, the first time[^2] he went down by a stock was on the 4-4 even stock.
+If the first time he went down by a stock was at a count of 3-3 or 2-2, Mew2King was not able to comeback and pull out the win.

 ### What's Next

 If you've made it this far.

-*here, edgeguards are defined as times when the opponent is close enough to grab the stage edge, but the attacking player keeps or rolls up off the edge to keep the opponent from grabbing the edge in reach.
+[^1]: here, edgeguards are defined as times when the opponent is close enough to grab the stage edge, but the attacking player keeps or rolls up off the edge to keep the opponent from grabbing the edge in reach.
 Edgeguarding in this post does not refer to attacking moves used on the edge to damage and push the opponent away.

+[^2]: first time as in blah